spiral/docs/component/data-grid.md

 use Spiral\DataGrid\Specification\Filter;
 use Spiral\DataGrid\Specification\Value;

-//the price should be greater than 2
+// the price should be greater than 2
 $gt = new Filter\Gt('price', new Value\NumericValue());
 $gt = $gt->withValue('2');

-//the price should be greater than 2 or equal
+// the price should be greater than 2 or equal
 $gte = new Filter\Gte('price', new Value\NumericValue());
 $gte = $gte->withValue('2');

-//the price should be less than 2
+// the price should be less than 2
 $lt = new Filter\Lt('price', new Value\NumericValue());
 $lt = $lt->withValue('2');

-//the price should be less than 2 or equal
+// the price should be less than 2 or equal
 $lte = new Filter\Lte('price', new Value\NumericValue());
 $lte = $lte->withValue('2');
 ```